-The Audit Committee comprises of Independent Directors namely Mr. AnilKumar Chanana as Chairman Mr.Hemant Madhusudan Nerurkar Mr. Sahil Dalal and Ms. DipaliSheth as members.
-The terms of reference of theCommittee are included in the CorporateGovernance Report which is a part of this report.
+The Audit Committee comprises of Mr. Anil Chanana (Chairperson) Mr.Hemant Nerurkar Mr. Sahil Dalal and Ms. Dipali Sheth.
+The terms of reference of theCommittee are included in the Corporate Governance Report which is a part of this Report.

-The Company has complied with the corporate governance requirementsunder the Companies Act 2013 and Listing Regulations.
-A separate section onCorporate Governance along with a certificate from the Statutory Auditor confirmingcompliance is annexed and forms part of this report.
+The Company has complied with the corporate governance requirementsunder the Companies Act 2013 and SEBI Listing Regulations.
+A separate section onCorporate Governance along with a certificate from the Statutory Auditor confirmingcompliance is annexed and forms part of this Report.

-A. Statutory Auditor
+A. Statutory Auditors

 As per provisions of Section 139(1) of the Companies Act 2013 theCompany has appointed M/s.
-Deloitte Haskins & Sells (Firm Registration No. 015125N)Chartered Accountant as Statutory Auditors for a period of 5 (Five) years in the AGM ofthe Company held on 6th August 2018.
+Deloitte Haskins & Sells (Firm Registration No. 015125N)Chartered Accountants as Statutory Auditors for a period of 5 (Five) years in the AGM ofthe Company held on 6th August 2018.

 M/s.
-Deloitte Haskins & Sells has furnished a certificate oftheir eligibility and consent under section 139 and 141 of the Act and the Companies (Audit andAuditors) Rules 2014 for their continuance as the Auditors of the Company for the FY2020-21.
+Deloitte Haskins & Sells LLP has furnished a certificate oftheir eligibility and consent under section 139 and 141 of the Companies Act 2013 and theCompanies (Audit and Auditors) Rules 2014 for their continuance as the Auditors of theCompany.
 In terms of the Listing Regulations the Auditors have confirmed that they hold avalid certificate issued by the Peer Review Board of the ICAI.

 B. Details in respect of frauds reported by auditors

 There were no instances of fraud reported by the auditors.